Xilinx/Vitis-Tutorials/Machine_Learning/Design_Tutorials/04-Keras_GoogleNet_ResNet/README.md

 Note that in the case of CIFAR-10 dataset, being more sophisticated than the Fashion-MNIST, the top-1 accuracies of the four CNNs are quite different with ``miniResNet`` being the most accurate.

+To save storage space, the folder [target_zcu102](files/target_zcu102) contains only the ``xmodel`` files for the CIFAR10 dataset, being more challenging and interesting than the Fashion-MNIST dataset.

+The logfile related to the run on VCK190 board is placed in the [ref_log](files/rpt/ref_log) folder.

 # 6 References
 - https://www.pyimagesearch.com/2019/02/11/fashion-mnist-with-keras-and-deep-learning/